 Dingle Peninsula – 2 hours from Cork

 The Dingle Peninsula is one of the most scenic places to visit in Ireland, and the perfect spot if you love outdoor adventure.
 Whether you’re hiking, on a boat trip, or kayaking by the cliffs, it’s easy to connect with nature on the Dingle Peninsula.
-Driving along the coastline you will find beaches with wonderful views of the Atlantic Coast.
+Driving along the coastline you will find many beaches with wonderful views of the Atlantic Coast.
+If you need a break, stop into the town of Dingle for world-class cuisine and a pint at one of the restaurants or pubs, then head out for more adventure.
+There are many things to do in Dingle!

 Kennedy Homestead – 2 hours from Cork